Fragole (song)

-"Fragole" is a song by Italian singers Achille Lauro and Rose Villain.
+"Fragole" is a song co-written and recorded by Italian singers Achille Lauro and Rose Villain.
 It was released on 12 May 2023 by Elektra Records and Warner Music.

 The song peaked at number 7 on the Italian Singles Chart and was certified triple platinum in Italy.

 Music video

 The music video for "Fragole", directed by Leandro Manuel Emede, was released on 15 May 2023 via Lauro's YouTube channel.